 MEIC works vigorously to reduce the use of dirty coal in Montana and implement a thoughtful transition to renewable and clean energy sources.
-Our coal program works to address all parts of the coal cycle, from mining, to transportation, to burning and disposal.
-Coal is a major industrial polluter of air toxins and greenhouse gases, damages our water quality during mining, and puts undue strain on Montana communities as the volume of coal train traffic steadily increases.
+Our coal program works to address all parts of the coal cycle, from mining to transportation to burning and to disposal.
+Coal is a major industrial polluter of air toxins and greenhouse gases, damages our water quality during mining, and puts undue strain on Montana communities as the volume of coal train traffic crossing the state and our communities continues.

-The Colstrip coal-fired power plant is the second largest coal plant west of the Mississippi River and each year it is among the leader greenhouse gas emissions sources in the nation.
-The plant consists of four units.
-Two units are slated to close by mid-2022 because of a legal agreement between MEIC, Sierra Club and the owners of those two units.
-The two larger units, have no closure date but four of the six owners will be financially ready to close the plant between 2027 and 2030.
-Most of the six owners are utilities in Washington and Oregon.
+The Colstrip coal-fired power plant is one of the largest coal plants west of the Mississippi River and each year it is among the leader greenhouse gas emissions sources in the nation.
+The plant consists of two remaining units.
+Two units were closed in early 2020 because of economics (an agreement MEIC struck with the plant owners in 2016 required closure of those units by mid-2022).
+The two larger units have no closure date, but most of the owners will be financially ready to close the plant by 2025.
+Four of the six owners are utilities in Washington and Oregon.
 NorthWestern Energy is Montana’s only electric utility that has an ownership interest in the plant.
 NorthWestern owns 30% of unit 4.
+Leaking coal ash ponds present another challenge.

-As demand for coal in the United States slowly but steadily wanes, coal mining companies are increasingly looking to export coal to Asia to maintain their profit levels.
-In recent years six proposals to build coal export terminals on the west coast have failed based upon indigenous rights, water quality, and community impacts.
-Coal export advocates are challenging in court the denial of two of those proposals.
+As demand for coal in the United States slowly but steadily wanes, coal mining companies have attempted to export coal to Asia to maintain their profit levels.
+In recent years, all proposals to build coal export terminals on the west coast have failed based upon indigenous rights, water quality, and community impacts.

-MEIC is working diligently to protect our air and water from the negative impacts of oil and gas drilling.
-Development of oil and gas in Montana threatens our clean air and climate through unchecked emissions.
-Development of oil and gas is also increasingly threatening our clean water through the hydraulic fracturing process.
-MEIC has a long history of working to address environmental issues from oil and gas development in Montana, from coal bed methane development to the current problems surrounding hydraulic fracturing.
+MEIC is working diligently to protect our air, water, and climate from the negative impacts of oil and gas development, burning, vehicle use, and use in homes and businesses.
+Development of oil and gas in Montana threatens clean air and climate through unchecked emissions.
+Development of oil and gas also threatens clean water as a result of the hydraulic fracturing process.
+MEIC has a long history of working to address environmental issues from oil and gas development in Montana, from coal bed methane development to the current problems associated with the development and use of oil and gas in buildings and vehicles.

-MEIC recognizes the significant threat of climate change, and has dedicated the majority of resources within our organization towards addressing Montana global warming pollution and climate change.
+MEIC feels the urgency of addressing the significant threat of climate change and has dedicated the majority of resources within our organization towards stopping the pollution that causes climate change.

-Human caused global warming through the release of carbon dioxide (CO2) represents a clear and present threat to our natural environment and human civilization that needs to be addressed immediately.
+Human-caused global warming through the release of carbon dioxide (CO₂) and methane represents a clear and present threat to our natural environment and human civilization that needs to be addressed immediately.
 The ramifications of a warming climate are pervasive and largely irreversible.
 Temperatures will continue to increase, sea levels will continue to rise, and the occurrence of extreme weather events will become more frequent.
 Natural systems will be permanently altered and disrupted, species will go extinct, and our earth will be forever altered.
 Montana has and will continue to feel the effects of a warmer climate in ways that will affect our natural environment and outdoor heritage.
+MEIC is committed to preventing climate changing pollution at the source and helping the state move towards a clean energy system.

 Climate change is one of the greatest threats to Montana’s economy and way of life.